awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

 Many Amazon RDS API operations involve multiple resources\.
 For example, `CreateDBInstance` creates a DB instance\.
-You can specify that an IAM user must use a specific security group and parameter group when creating a DB instance\.
+You can specify that an user must use a specific security group and parameter group when creating a DB instance\.
 To specify multiple resources in a single statement, separate the ARNs with commas\.

 ```
 "Resource": [